Layer Collapse Can be Induced by Unstructured Pruning: Unstructured Pruning Induces Layer Collapse

 where

-counts how many times the ON and the OFF States are encountered, $\|\mathcal{D}\|_0$ is the number of the input samples, and $\Theta$ is the Heaviside function.\footnote{Please note that for convolutional layers it is necessary to add another sum and average over the whole feature map generated per input.} Evidently, we exclude the third State from this count as it can be associated with being either within ON or OFF.
+counts how many times the ON and the OFF states are encountered, $\|\mathcal{D}\|_0$ is the number of the input samples, and $\Theta$ is the Heaviside function.\footnote{For convolutional layers, it is necessary to sum and average over the entire feature map generated per input.} Evidently, we exclude the third state from this count as it can be associated with being either within ON or OFF.
 Given that we are either interested in the ON or the OFF States, we can then deduce that, when $~{S_{l,i}\neq 0}$, $~{p(s_{l,i}\!=\!-1) = 1-p(s_{l,i}\!=\!+1)}$.
 Given this, we can calculate the entropy of the $i$-th neuron in the $l$-th layer as follows:

 With the definition in \eqref{eq:entr_neuron}, $\mathcal{H}_{l,i}$ can be zero in two possible cases: \begin{itemize} \item $s_{l,i}=\!-1\ \forall j$.
 In this case, $z_{l,i} \leq 0\ \forall j$.
 When employing a ReLU, the output of the $i$-th neuron is always 0, and in this specific case, the neuron can be simply pruned. \item $s_{l,i}=\!+1\ \forall j$.
-In this case, $z_{l,i} \geq 0\ \forall j$.
-The output of the $i$-th neuron is always the same as its input,\footnote{or very close as in GeLU} this neuron can in principle be absorbed by the following layer as there is no non-linearity between them anymore. \end{itemize} By averaging the entropy values for the total number of neurons $N_l$ inside the $l$-th layer, we can define the average entropy of the $l$-th layer as:
+In this case, $z_{l,i} \geq 0\ \forall j$. {When employing a ReLU,} the output of the $i$-th neuron is always the same as its input, and the neuron can be absorbed by the following layer as there is no non-linearity between them anymore. {For smooth rectifier variants such as GELU/SiLU, this process is an approximation where the error can be negligible.
+We formalize and bound this approximation error in Appendix~\ref{app:smooth_rectifiers}.} \end{itemize}

+By averaging the entropy values for the total number of neurons $N_l$ inside the $l$-th layer, we can define the {average layer entropy} of the $l$-th layer as:

+{ We refer to $\widehat{\mathcal{H}}_l$ as the average first-order layer entropy of layer $l$, i.e., the mean neural entropy across its neurons.
+This quantity is a scalable proxy for layer linearizability and is not intended to estimate the joint entropy of the layer’s activation-state vector. }

 Since we aim to minimize the depth of deep neural networks by eliminating zero-entropy layers, we would like to have $\widehat{\mathcal{H}}_l=0$.
-Unfortunately, directly minimizing \eqref{eq:entr_layer} in the optimization function is hard as it relies on non-differentiable measures like \eqref{eq:probability}.
-In the next section, we will see how unstructured pruning can surprisingly be a promising choice for such a goal.